ryeleo/Python-Package-Template/docs/development.md

 1. do **NOT** pin specific versions, and
 2. do **NOT** specify sub-dependencies.

-> TODO: decide whether to pin major version of dependencies...
->
-> As an example, when building an application (e.g. CLI Tool).
-> Assuming dependencies follow [semantic versioning](https://semver.org), maybe we should pin the major version of dependencies.

 ### Development Dependencies

 Hatch provides features to manage Development dependencies as well!
-Within "hatch.toml" there is the `[envs.dev]` section.
+Within "hatch.toml" there is the `[envs.default]` section

 ## Automated Testing

-pytest is used to automatically test this project.
+Pytest is used to automatically test this project.
 All tests are contained in the "tests" directory.

-To run all the automated tests for this project, you can simply, "`run` the `test` script provided by our Hatch `dev` environment," i.e.: `hatch run dev:test`
+To run all the automated tests for this project, you can simply, "`run` the `coveragee` script provided by our Hatch `default` environment," i.e.: `hatch run coveragee`

-> ℹ Review "hatch.toml" in this projet's root to learn what other scripts are available!
+> ℹ Review "hatch.toml" in this project's root to learn what other scripts are available!
 >
 > ℹ Learn more by reading ["Hatch Environments Scripts" documentation](https://hatch.pypa.io/latest/environment/#scripts).

-    hatch run dev:test
+    hatch run coveragee
     ===================== test session starts =====================
     platform linux -- Python 3.x.y, pytest-6.x.y, py-1.x.y, pluggy-1.x.y
     cachedir: $PYTHON_PREFIX/.pytest_cache